DTjomsland/t3a1-workbook/README.md

 - <strong>Color Theory:</strong> My skills in color theory were lacking during the creation of the portfolio site.
 I feel I some decent raw skills for color choice, but gaining actual knowledge on color theory would've helped me with this project.
 I relied heavily on color tools such as Coolers to assist me in choosing the color palette.
 I think it would be helpful to study color trends and the feelings colors evoke before I develop another website.

 - <strong>Prototyping:</strong> My prototyping skills were quite good considering I had just learned how to use Figma.
 I spent a great deal of time creating every element on Figma exactly as it should be on the screen.
 Pixels, color codes, and screen sizes were well planned before a line of code was written.
 One area I could use more knowledge on is the advanced prototyping techniques that Figma offers.
-Constantly having to change colors and styles individually throughout all of my mock-ups was very time consuming, so mastering tools to eliminate that would streamline the development process
+Constantly having to change colors and styles individually throughout all of my mock-ups was very time consuming, so mastering tools to eliminate that would streamline the development process.

 <br>